zigzap/zap/README.md

 ## Most FAQ:

+- Q: **Where is the API documentation?**
+    - A: Docs are a work in progress.
+You can check them out [here](https://zigzap.org/zap).
+The docs are based on the `zig-0.12.0` branch but apply to the current release (zig 0.11.0), too.
+    - A: Run `zig build run-docserver` to serve them locally.
 - Q: **Zap doesn't build with Zig master?**
     - A: See the 0.12.0 branch.
 An example of how to use it is [here](https://github.com/zigzap/hello-0.12.0).
 Please note that the 0.12.0 branch is not the official master branch of ZAP.
 Yet.
 Until zig 0.12.0 is released.
 - Q: **Does ZAP work on Windows?**
     - A: No. This is due to the underlying facil.io C library.
 Future versions of facil.io might support Windows but there is no timeline yet.
 Your best options on Windows are WSL2 or a docker container.
 - Q: **Does ZAP support TLS / HTTPS?**
     - A: Yes, ZAP supports using the system's openssl.
 See the [https](./examples/https/https.zig) example and make sure to build with the `-Dopenssl` flag or the environment variable `ZAP_USE_OPENSSL=true`:
-  - `.openssl = true,` (in dependent projects' build.zig, `b.dependency("zap" .{...})`)
+      - `.openssl = true,` (in dependent projects' build.zig, `b.dependency("zap"
+        .{...})`)
       - `ZAP_USE_OPENSSL=true zig build https`
       - `zig build -Dopenssl=true https`
-- Q: **Are there API docs?**
-- A: They are under development.
-Git clone this, then run `zig build run-docserver`.

 ## Here's what works